maximus-333/bdf-font-to-c-arr/README.md

 To use fonts, user needs to write functions to access array and draw glyph data on screen.
 Original project used binary search and modified SSD1306 library.

 To specify string literals in code in UTF-16, add 'u' prefix like " u"Test String" ".
+This requires compiler with support for C11 language standard.

 ## Additional information